 As a Highest Yoga Tantra practice it includes generation and completion stage practices, which are the ultimate meditational practices for helping us see reality as it truly is.
 The assertive and complex imagery of the “destroyer of death” requires us to really concentrate on the task of “creating” (generating) the visualization.
 Where softer, gentler meditational deities might allow us to relax and coast, Yamantaka’s sheer ferocious complexity demands full attention.
 Then, just as we master this awesome and frightening imagery — suddenly, we are guided to deconstruct our hard work, to dissolve away the intensely real visualization.

 In what way can this possibly “destroy death”?
-It has nothing to do with immortality, or staying young for ever.
+It has nothing to do with immortality or staying young forever.
 Destroying death means to understand that we are already Empty of inherent existence, that our egos are a construct.
-When ego is stripped away, we are no more than part of the whole — but that, in itself, is an amazing truth and joy.
+When the ego is stripped away, we are no more than part of the whole — but that, in itself, is an amazing truth and joy.
 And, that whole that we are a part of, Shunyata, is eternal and timeless.
 Understanding this concept is a deep and vast topic, not explainable in a book or a simple feature article.
 This is why we have great teachers to guide us.
 [For a story on Shunyata, or Emptiness, see>>]

 We destroy death, in this case, by deconstructing the ego, the bringer of our pain and suffering.
-It is ego’s clinging to pleasure and aversion to pain that causes our suffering.
+It is the ego’s clinging to pleasure and aversion to pain that causes our suffering.
 The moment our parents put a label on us (as children) — we became that label.
 The ego naturally followed.
-In its extreme form, the narcissistic personality, ego is everything.
-In it’s subtlest form, that of a humble monk who has renounced most of the pleasures of so-called reality, the ego is very unimportant.
+In its extreme form, the narcissistic personality, the ego is everything.
+In its subtlest form, that of a humble monk who has renounced most of the pleasures of so-called reality, the ego is very unimportant.
 Compassion for others takes precedence, taking us yet another step towards Enlightenment.

-Alexander Berzin explains Highest Yoga Tantra, such as Yamantaka practice, and how it helps us understand Emptiness (Voidness) and, with practice, ultimately overcome death, for the benefit of all beings:
+Alexander Berzin explains the Highest Yoga Tantra, such as Yamantaka practice, and how it helps us understand Emptiness (Voidness) and, with practice, ultimately overcome death, for the benefit of all beings:

 “Now, normally we get down to that subtlest level when we die.
-During that period of death – what’s called the clear light of death – before the bardo (the in-between state) and rebirth, we are just experiencing that clear-light level.
+During that period of death – what’s called the clear light of death – before the Bardo (the in-between state) and rebirth, we are just experiencing that clear-light level.
 (Pardon the dualistic way of saying that – that we are experiencing it, as if there’s a separate me.
 There’s no separate me experiencing it.)
 In other words, our mental activity during that short period of death is just this subtlest, subtlest level.
 I think that’s a clearer way of saying it.